fbpx

 Artworks cannot be any smaller or any larger than the dimensions given above.
 They will not fit in our exhibition frames and will be dicounted from selection.

-For unusual mediums/materials/two dimensional shapes such as circles, artwork will be accepted so long as pieces are in the size range A4 to A3 and are ready to hang (e.g. box canvas).
+Other: For unusual mediums/materials/two dimensional shapes such as circles, artwork will be accepted so long as the artwork falls into the size range A4 to A3 (21cm – 44cm) and is ready to hang (e.g. box canvas).
 Ready to hang means it must have hanging fixtures (hooks and wires/string) and is ready for the wall.
 If we receive your piece and find that it is not ready to hang then regretfully, we will be unable to select it for the exhibition and it will be sold in our shop/online store.

 **If you are using a specific source e.g, an image, please be aware of copyright issues and reference the source.
 We recommend you seek permission to use the source material.**